EVA Foam gaosi

 • Density range: 10–60 kg/m³

-• Seat cushions, sound absorption, cosmetic sponges
+• Seat cushions, fa'alogoina leo, cosmetic sponges

 • Cleaning products, gaskets, alofilima

-Pros: Very soft, comfortable, low cost
+Faamoemoe: Very soft, mafanafana, low cost

 Cons: Absorbs water, poor durability outdoors, not suitable for heavy loads